OpenSmallworld/magik-vscode/README.md

 1. Open a folder containing Magik code in VS Code (**Note: Do this before opening a terminal**).

-    e.g. The magik repo or C:\projects\hg
+    e.g. A Magik repo or C:\projects\hg

 2. Start a Magik session: